Corporate - Taxes on corporate incomeLast reviewed - 22 February 2023

-The 2017 tax reform also introduced a withholding tax (WHT) on dividend distributions and branch profit remittances at rates of 7% (while the applicable profits tax rate is at 30%) and 13%, respectively, going forward.
+The 2021 tax reform also introduced a withholding tax (WHT) on dividend distributions and branch profit remittances a a rate of 7%

 The 2017 tax reform has also abolished the so-called ‘equalisation tax’ for profits generated in taxable years starting on or after 1 January 2018.
 The equalisation tax was a WHT levied at a 35% rate on dividend distributions in excess of tax earnings.
 The equalisation tax, however, remains applicable on dividend and branch profit distributions made out of earnings accumulated prior to 1 January 2018 and which were in excess of tax earnings as of the year-end prior to the relevant distribution.

 Argentine-source income (e.g. royalties, interests) received by foreign entities is subject to WHT in full and final settlement at source (see the Withholding taxes section).

 The tax on minimum notional income has been repealed as of 2019.